-In addition to the related party transactions disclosed elsewhere in these financial statements, the Museum incurred expenses totaling 2,088 (2016 - 2,158) consisting primarily of rent expenses and payment in lieu of taxes under Accommodation of 1,811 (2016 - 1,792) and revenue of 19 (2016 - 12) with related parties.
+In addition to the related party transactions disclosed elsewhere in these financial statements, the Museum incurred expenses totaling \$1,780 (2017 - \$1,810) in rent and related costs and payment in lieu of taxes paid to the Halifax Port Authority which is included under Accommodation expenses.

-15. Financial instruments
+16. Financial instruments